Extensions and approximations of Banach-valued Sobolev functions: Lipschitz density and Haj asz-Sobolev spaces

-This convergence is strictly weaker than norm-convergence, cf. \cite[Introduction]{EB:20:energy}, and it is known that in any complete and separable Banach space, Lipschitz functions with bounded support are always dense in energy in $W^{1,p}( Z )$, cf. \cite[Theorem 1]{EB:20:energy}, while the energy-density fails, e.g. for the slit disk, cf. \Cref{ex:slitdisk}.
+This convergence is weaker than norm-convergence, cf. \cite[Introduction]{EB:20:energy}.
+Moreover, it is known that in any complete and separable metric measure space, Lipschitz functions with bounded support are always dense in energy in $W^{1,p}( Z )$, cf. \cite[Theorem 1]{EB:20:energy}, while the norm-density fails, e.g. for the slit disk, cf. \Cref{ex:slitdisk}.
+Observe that \cite[Theorem 1]{EB:20:energy} yields the existence of a sequence for which